Liver and Gallbladder Flush

 Note:

-Stones should be seen in results of enema.
+Stones should be seen in the results of the enema.
 They are waxy and often float.
 If you don’t see stones with the first liver and gallbladder flush, repeat it in 2-3 weeks.
 Some people don’t see stones until the second flush and need to do several flushes to get them all out.

 The risk of doing this flush is that a stone will get caught in the bile duct and cause obstruction.
 That means a lot of pain and a medical intervention.